 No matter how you are traveling, it is always best to take extra precautions before leaving.

 Sometimes we get overexcited and forget about expected dangers, this behavior could lead us to tense conditions.

 Especially when you are going to have sea traveling always choose the best service, a perfectly conditioned boat, a captain who is actually an expert in his skills, and good professional guides because 70% of the safety of sea traveling depends on these elements.

 Once you select the best service then have a look at your own recommended inventory.

 You must have a swimsuit, sun cream or lotion, some cash to buy food, goggles, and your medicine if you are a patient with a regular illness.

 Besides, the live jackets and snorkeling masks are usually part of the package, and they are provided by the trip service providers.

-Sit comfortably and lock your seatbelts properly, and put on your goggles so you can see thoroughly when wind pressure goes high or there’s a water splash.
+Sit comfortably lock your seatbelts properly, and put on your goggles so you can see thoroughly when wind pressure goes high or there’s a water splash.

-The Adriatic Sea and especially its dalmatian part has no such harmful species, in fact, it’s known for colorful and innocent animal species.
+The Adriatic Sea and especially its Dalmatian part has no such harmful species, in fact, it’s known for colorful and innocent animal species.

 The actual fun part of the tour begins when you step onto the Drvenik Veli Island, but your safety always should be the first priority, don’t get too excited, avoid no-go areas, and always follow instructions given by your guides.